gmh4589/sh2r_hide_setting/README.md

 Checkboxes near to sliders and switches allow you to choose which settings will be saved to the settings file and which will not.

+To delete all saved setting, you can press "Delete mod" button

 ![image](https://github.com/user-attachments/assets/9d1bc978-94fc-48ca-a820-367386d5e9bb)